Breuer-Major Theorems for Hilbert Space-Valued Random Variables: Main results

+Since several Hilbert spaces appear in the present work, to aid with presentation we fix the notations for their respective bases.
+These are summarized in the table below.

-\section{Main Results}
+\section{Main results}

 We state in Section \ref{subsec:statement-main} our main results, providing a central limit theorem for the quantity in \eqref{eq:partial_sum_G} and a continuous-time version of the same result.
-The statements are followed by a discussion on our assumptions and some examples in Section \ref{subse:examples-hilbert}.
+The statements are followed by a discussion on our assumptions in Section \ref{subse:examples-hilbert}.
+Sections \ref{subseexpautocorop} and \ref{subseexpautocovop} provide examples for our assumptions.